johntam718/node-mysql2-helper/README.md

 // typescript
 const sqlBuilder = new SQLBuilder<(typeof columns)[number]>();

+// Javascript - no type hinting, but still works.
+Suggest using TableModel class for better type hinting if using Javascript const sqlBuilder = new SQLBuilder();

 // Accept QueryFunction for SQLBuilder to enable query execution const sqlBuilder = new SQLBuilder(db.query.bind(db)); // Optional: put your own query function here if you don't connect DB by DatabaseManagement class from this package